 On Farmigo’s site, you will create a unique account, be able to track and make payments, and renew your subscription in a few quick steps.
 We accept cash, checks and credit/debit cards, and EBT/SNAP payments.
 After sign-up, new accounts will be placed on hold for two days, at most.
 This gives us time to process your account and get you and the Co-op set up with everything we’ll both need.
 You will receive your first farm box on the closest delivery date for your designated pick-up site after your account is established, and will receive an email telling you the date.

 Our Mutual Commitments

 Becoming a CSA shareholder means that you pledge to support local agriculture by pre-paying a fee in exchange for a guaranteed share of the harvest.
 You also commit for the entire season; we regret that we are unable to have shareholders “try” the CSA for a few weeks or stop early.
 A trial membership doesn’t provide a true or complete picture of the CSA–what’s ready in spring is very different than what’s ready in summer or fall.
 That’s the nature of seasonal and local agriculture!
 In addition, since the number of shares is limited, dropping out early takes a space away from someone else who would have committed to the whole season.
-The deadline for signing up this year is May 15, 2013.
-Late sign-ups will be accepted if there are spaces available.

 Finally, farmers and ranchers commit to the Co-op what they will grow and how much of it will be ready week-by-week, based on shareholder commitments.
 The Co-op must pay the farmer, even if the shareholder drops out–for a non-profit farming enterprise, that’s a tough row to hoe.